-Per the PMBOK Guide[®], a dependency is a logical relationship between two activities, or between an activity and a milestone.
+Per the PMBOK Guide®, a dependency is a logical relationship between two activities, or between an activity and a milestone.
 For example, an activity that cannot begin until another activity has been finished has a dependency.
-The Scope Management Plan and the scope management processes are dependent on the following processes and related components of the Project Management Plan (PMP):
+The Scope Management Plan and the scope management processes are dependent on the following processes and related components of the vendor's plans: